ADGEfficiency/adgefficiency.github.io/_posts/2018-10-31-dqn-solving.md

 ## key takeaways

 - stability, not speed, is the goal in reinforcement learning
-- you probably don't need that three layer, hundreds of nodes per layer network
+- you probably don't need that three layer, hundred of nodes per layer network

 Thanks for reading!